 Meet the NCCWSL Steering Committee

 NCCWSL would not be possible without our dedicated volunteer steering committee.
 Coordinating preconference activities in our host location, leveraging professional networks to market the conference, and lending expertise in student life to guide program content are just some of the ways these dedicated individuals help bring our conference to life.
 Committee members come from campuses and leadership institutions all across the country and are passionate about creating an empowering, inclusive space for our NCCWSL attendees to harness their leadership potential.
-Come see what they have planned!

 2018 Steering Committee Chair

 Melissa Robertson serves as the manager of leadership programming for the Fred W. Smith National Library for the Study of George Washington at Mount Vernon, focusing primarily on content creation and the execution of programming for corporate boards, government and military groups, and higher education institutions.
 Robertson has facilitated several presentations and training sessions for college groups and professional staff at both regional and national conferences, particularly centered on women’s leadership development and using technology to develop mentoring and support networks for women students and professionals.
 She earned her bachelor’s degree in communications at the University of Kentucky and her master’s degree in communications with concentrations in media studies and risk management at George Mason University.

 2019 Steering Committee Chair-Elect